-Applications for Hood River Farmers Market’s regular season (held May – November) are published in late January.
+Regular season (May – November) applications are published in late January.

 We allow a wide variety of products at the farmers market, including: